You're Drunk, Go Home

-"You're Drunk, Go Home" is song recorded by American recording artists Kelsea Ballerini, Kelly Clarkson and Carly Pearce for Ballerini's fourth studio album, Subject to Change.
+"You're Drunk, Go Home" is a song recorded by American recording artists Kelsea Ballerini, Kelly Clarkson, and Carly Pearce for Ballerini's fourth studio album, Subject to Change.
 Ballerini co-wrote the song with Julian Bunetta and Shane McAnally.

 Background and composition

 "You're Drunk, Go Home" was written by Ballerini along with Julian Bunetta and Shane McAnally Ballerini hinted that there was a collaboration on her new album and posted a picture of herself in the recording studio with another singer.
 People guessed that it was Carly Pearce.
 On September 8, 2022, Ballerini announced the collaboration and confirmed that it did feature Pearce.
 She also said that the song was a trio and revealed that it also featured Kelly Clarkson.
 Pearce noted that Ballerini came to her and asked if she was interested in this song she had and that she was thinking about her, Pearce, and Clarkson.
 Pearce describes the collaboration as a "super fun, honky tonk-style song."
 She also said, "I think you could not have matched three more perfect woman at this point in their lives to sign this song."
 Referring to all three women's recent public divorces.